-No tracks were written beforehand, the samples would dictate the direction in the studio, no musicians played in a pre-defined key, they all just improvised and our creative process was simply to just see which samples worked together.
+Musicians didn’t play in a pre-defined key, they all just improvised and the creative process was simply to just see which samples worked together.
 Then afterwards, in some cases, we wrote or collaborated and added lyrics.
-Orchestra of Samples is an exploration into serendipity and musical probability, it’s about bringing people together who wouldn’t normally perform together, and more to the point their instruments which wouldn’t normally be heard together!
-Working outside of normal musical conventions has really opened our eyes and helped discover incredibly unexpected combinations of instruments – some of which we didn’t even know about, such as the dombyra, the boudègue, a cristal baschet or tanbur and many others!
+Orchestra of Samples is an exploration into serendipity, it’s about bringing people and very different instruments together.
+Working outside of usual musical conventions has really helped discover incredibly unexpected combinations of those instruments – some of which many of us didn’t even know of, such as the dombyra, the boudègue, a cristal baschet or tanbur and many others!

 With massive thanks to everyone who supported us and believed in the project, including venue partners, funding bodies, Stuart Fortune, Fu at Dog & Rabbit and of course every single ultra-talented musician who took part – we quite literally would not have been able to create this without you!